cado-security/product-help/docs/cado/deploy/cross/cross-account-creation-auto.md

 ### How to add AWS Account

+The new AWS deployment method enables you to automatically onboard a cross-account role from the Cado UI, offering a more automated and streamlined experience.

 1. In Settings go to the **Accounts** tab and click **Create an Account** then select **AWS**.

    ![AWSDeploy](/img/awsdeploymentnew.png)